Halperin-Lab/.github/profile/README.md

 ## Halperin Group Data Repository

-A publicaly accessible repository for published data from the Ultra-Low Temperature Physics group of Prof. William Halperin
+A publicly accessible repository for published data from the Ultra-Low Temperature Physics group of Prof. William Halperin.
 <!--

 **Here are some ideas to get you started:**